 MS: The Mazda workshops seem to have been a particular highlight.

 JS: I was proud of them.
 We’ve done workshops before, and they always work well.
 Everybody gets very excited and of course it’s fantastic for them to understand our cars just a bit more.
 And the whole experience always gets better if you get more out of it.
-I’m sure they will go home thinking, ‘wow, that was an amazing exhibition’.
+I’m sure they will go home thinking, ‘wow, that was an amazing exhibition and experience.’

-MS: It’s a great way of discovering the intricacies of craftmanship.
+MS: It’s a great way of discovering the intricacies of craftsmanship.

 JS: Especially with the globe making workshop.
-I had a lot of respect for that globemaker, because he has not just one skill, but multiple.
+I had a lot of respect for the globemaker Leonardo Frigo, because he has not just one skill, but multiple.
 He makes the paper, he does the copper etching, he does all the research, and he makes the wooden structure for the globe.
 And then people could get their hands dirty understanding that process, discovering the tools and materials that are used and realising the difficulty in doing things that look quite simple on the outside.

 MS: Do you think Homo Faber has a wider creative responsibility than simply educating those who attend?

 JS: It’s a global event, and it’s clear that they are thinking about the next generation which is incredibly important.
-It’s true that people are inspired by Japanese craft, but how do we make sure the next generation are excited about craftmanship, and believe it has a value in a technical and very distracting world?
+It’s true that people are inspired by the objects and experience, but how do we make sure the next generation are excited about craftsmanship, and believe it has value in a technical and very distracting world?
 That’s what we are celebrating on a global level.

 MS: What did you personally learn from Homo Faber?